sisby-folk/tinkerers-smithing/README.md

 ---

-This mod:
-- Adds repair recipes for all equipment with no XP or prior work cost.
-  - For basic tools, add up to 3 material in the crafting grid to repair based on tool cost.
-  - For other equipment, add one material at a smithing table to repair 25% durability, like an anvil.
-- Adds upgrade recipes for all equipment.
-  - For iron, just add a diamond at a smithing table.
-Excludes chestplates and leggings.
-  - For wood and stone tools, add the full amount of new material to the tool in the crafting grid.
-  - For golden gear, add any piece of netherite gear to it at the smithing table.
-- Adds a recipe to "de-work" equipment, lowering the cost of future anvil operations.
-  - For iron and above, just add netherite scrap at the smithing table.

-All added recipes keep tools as-is - with enchantments, custom names, and any modded data.
+As of 2.0, the mod has been completely rewritten.
+It adds six recipe types to rebalance equipment.

+All of them are data-driven, and preserve enchantments and names.

+1. Anvil Unit Repair: As seen in vanilla, TSmithing removes the XP and prior work cost.
+2. Anvil De-Working: Take worked equipment and add netherite scrap to regress repair cost by one stage.
+3. Shapeless Unit Repair: Repair unenchanted equipment based on the cost of crafting it fresh.
+4. Shapeless Upgrade: Upgrade unenchanted equipment based on the cost of crafting it fresh.
+5. Smithing Upgrade: Upgrade equipment in full, or use less units for a partial durability result.
+6. Smithing Sacrificial Upgrade: Upgrade straight to 'gilded' tiers (netherite) by sacrificing an existing item of that tier.

+Out of the box, TSmithing makes **every damageable vanilla item repairable** and **every vanilla equipment upgradeable** (yes, even chain).

-Tinkerer's Smithing encourages enchanting and naming your tools much earlier - and keeping them in good condition with repairs and small improvements.
+As a result of these changes, it's easier to enchant and name your tools much earlier - keeping them in good condition with repairs and small improvements.

-If you'd prefer the datapack version for any reason, you can directly download it for NBT Crafting [2.2.3](https://download-directory.github.io/?url=https://github.com/sisby-folk/tinkerers-smithing/tree/nbtc2/src/main/resources).
+The more limited datapack version is also available for NBT Crafting [2.2.3](https://download-directory.github.io/?url=https://github.com/sisby-folk/tinkerers-smithing/tree/nbtc2/src/main/resources) - see the [old readme](https://github.com/sisby-folk/tinkerers-smithing/blob/nbtc2-experiments/README.md) for a rough idea of what's there.

 ## Showcase

 <iframe width="896" height="504" src="https://www.youtube.com/embed/q7KKN9hn7Uo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Design - Vanilla Recipe Cost

+### Repairing
+- Shapeless repair from 0 to full costs the same as a fresh craft.
+1 unit repairs 1/3 of a pickaxe.
+- Anvil repair keeps anvil balancing - One unit repairs 25% no matter what.

+### Upgrading
+- Shapeless upgrades cost the same units as the fresh tool.
+    - As a convenience cost, damage to the tool will be "passed on" to the new tool - as if left in the handle.
+- Smithing upgrades cost as much as the full cost, or up to four less, leveraging repair mechanics.
+    - An iron chestplate upgraded with 5 diamonds will have 25% durability, requiring 3 more in repairs to reach full.
+- Sacrificial upgrades cost one tool of the same tier, and have durability based on the cost of the ungilded equipment.
+    - A half durability netherite boots "sacrifices" two diamonds to the recipe, enough for a full sword, or a 1/4 durability chestplate.

-## Design - Progression and Mending
+## Design - Vanilla Progression and Mending

+In vanilla, as you enchant and combine a tool on the anvil, it becomes exponentially more expensive as it accrues "work"/`RepairCost` - Eventually, any tool becomes unworkable.
-In vanilla, endgame gear is made by repeatedly enchanting and un-enchanting for good RNG, then adding books (like mending).
+This means endgame gear must be instead made by repeatedly enchanting and un-enchanting for good RNG, then adding books (like mending).
+Even repair inflicts prior work - forcing players to rush a mending villager.
-Any other method gives an immensely worse result due to `repairCost`/'Prior Work'.
-This punishes the player substantially for slowly improving gear.

-Even repair inflicts prior work - rushing a mending villager is the only solution.
 This ruins the idea of having "sentimental" gear you improve and maintain over time.
-Finding mending villagers is also boring - but the XP cost is too punishing otherwise.

-Tinkerer's Smithing doesn't remove prior work, and it doesn't nerf or remove mending. <br/>
-Its recipes instead buff the rest of the game, altering balance as follows:
+Instead of nerfing mending, TSmithing buffs everything else, altering balance as follows:

 - Adds three new non-RNG methods to obtaining endgame gear
     - Early game gear can be gradually combined with books, other gear, and netherite scrap.